 Why does pacing matter for the half marathon?
 For most runners, half marathon pace is not much slower than your lactate (anaerobic) threshold.
 When you run faster than your lactate threshold, you accumulate lactate at a much more rapid rate.
 Now, lactate isn’t the big bad we once believed; your body can actually shuttle it from the bloodstream to cells and use it for further energy production.
 However, a by-product of lactate production are hydrogen ions and other acidic metabolites.
 These cause a burning sensation in your muscles and a resulting fatigue of the muscles.
 Your breathing also increases, as you both attempt to consume more oxygen for energy and as your body regulates its acid-base balance.

 Essentially, you fatigue at a much quicker rate when working above your lactate threshold than when you run slower intensities.
 When you start out a half marathon too fast – faster than goal pace – you fatigue more rapidly than you would at goal pace or slightly slower.
 That’s why the last 3-5 miles of a half marathon feels so difficult when you do not pace appropriately.
 You sabotaged your race by starting out too fast.

-These tips are what I have found that worked for me in running my half marathons – both my PR race at the Lake Sammamish Half Marathon and at the Leaf Peeper Half, where I ran a negative split on a challenging course.
-Of course, every runner is different, but these guidelines can help you pace your fastest half marathon.
+These tips are what I have found that worked for me in running my half marathons, including my PR of 1:34 (here’s how I took 12 minutes of my half marathon time).
+I have used these strategies on hundreds of runners as I have coached them to half marathon PRs.
+Of course, every runner is different, but these strategies can help you pace your fastest half marathon.

 How to Pace Your Fastest Half Marathon